asbjornenge/asbjornenge.github.com/wwc/json_schema.md

 ### *$ref*

 This is a way of referencing other schemas.
 It requires a URI or an # for self referencing.
+Using "definitions" as a location for your "local" referenced schemas is not a requirement, it is simply a common practice.

 	{
 		"items" : {